 All that remains now, is to drive in marker pins at regular intervals along the arcs.
 The separation between marker pins will depend upon the radius of the arc.
 The larger the arc, the greater can be the separation between two marker pins.
 For these two arcs with radii of less than 5 metres, we would typically use marker pins at 600-900mm separation.

-On the plan opposite, the marker pins have been positioned at 750mm centre to centre (c/c) along the arcs.
+On the plan below, the marker pins have been positioned at 750mm centre to centre (c/c) along the arcs.
 Once in position, a taut string line can be fastened to the pins to create a line guide for the laying of the arcs.

 Using the two basic methods outlined above, it is now possible to set out the whole driveway with marker pins and a taut string line.
 However, this only gives us a line guide, a guide to the shape of the driveway.
 Next, we have to establish levels, to ensure that the driveway is sloping (falling) in the right direction to drain away any surface water.
 The height of the taut string line above ground level is adjusted at the marker pins to give us a guide to both line and level.